usnistgov/xslt3-functions/xspec-dev/readme.md

 ### Details

-`xspec-single-report.xp1` - processes an XSPec input file by applying XSpec execution using the XSpec XProc test harness, then processing its native report to make an HTML page using a *new* presentation stylesheet.
+`xspec-single-report.xproc` - processes an XSPec input file by applying XSpec execution using the XSpec XProc test harness, then processing its native report to make an HTML page using a *new* presentation stylesheet.

 *Limitation*: At present, the presentation stylesheet meets these goals with respect to XSpec testing XSLT - not (yet) testing XQuery, Schematron or other runtimes to which XSpec might be applied.

-`xspec-batch-report.xp1` - provides the same set of operations, except instead of a single XSpec (file instance), it can accept any number of XSpec files designated as inputs (either wired in or via XProc port bindings).
+`xspec-batch-report.xproc` - provides the same set of operations, except instead of a single XSpec (file instance), it can accept any number of XSpec files designated as inputs (either wired in or via XProc port bindings).
 Results from these tests are *aggregated* into a single report.

 This pipeline also demonstrates how reports can be further processed to provide other outputs such as XML summaries (for batches) and simple plain-text summaries.

 Additionally, another XProc is included for future diagnostics:

-`xspec-single-xspec-repo-report.xp1` - calls the XSpec project XProc (pipeline), delivering an HTML file using the 'regular' XSLT in the XSpec distribution. *Note*: YMMV especially as it regards CSS setup in HTML file results.
+`xspec-single-xspec-repo-report.xproc` - calls the XSpec project XProc (pipeline), delivering an HTML file using the 'regular' XSLT in the XSpec distribution. *Note*: YMMV especially as it regards CSS setup in HTML file results.

 This pipeline is essentially a minimal, functionally standalone wrapper around XSpec-native capabilities, made to expose the 'pain points' in using the current resources (which were originally authored and tested over ten years ago).
 For good results using XProc 1.0 under XML Calabash (itself no longer cutting-edge technology), certain modifications must be made in the XSpec repository libraries: